woojiahao/git-guide/04-collaboration/README.md

     You will have to select the `base` and `compare` branches.

-    The `base` branch refers to a branch on the original repository.
-While there may be different branches, this chapter will focus on the default `master` branch.
-The `base` branch is the target branch where you wish to merge your changes to.
+    The `base` branch will be a branch on the original repository and this branch will default to the `master` branch.
+This is the destination branch that you wish to merge your changes to (often being the `master` branch of the original repository).

-    The `compare` branch refers to the branch that holds your changes.
-Depending on the method chosen, you will either select the `master` branch or the feature/bug fix branch created.
+    The `compare` branch will be a branch on your forked repository and this branch will default to the `master` branch.
+This is the branch containing your changes that you wish to merge.

 5. The title and description of a pull request allows the owner of the repository to understand what the changes proposed does.